SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-One/README.md

 # Teaching-HEIGVD-AMT-2019-Project-One
 ## Introduction
-Our service is a film rating app service.
+Our service is a film preference app service.
 Users should be able to view a list of films and rate them as they please.

 ## Work done